lzrrr/Distributed-Frequent-Pattern-Mining/README.md

 # Contents
 Data ---All test dataset files

-DFPM --- We propose an algorithm which can be divided into a client and a master.
+DMINER --- We propose an algorithm which can be divided into a client and a master.

 ScaleMine --- A major comparsion algorithm.